Differential Area Analysis for Ransomware: Attacks, Countermeasures, and Limitations: Countermeasures Results

-In \Cref{img:acc-org-common} we show a more in-detail overview of the performance of our countermeasures on the original dataset, with respect to the different file types we used.
-First of all, while the best countermeasure on the original dataset is 4F, the plots show that every countermeasure exhibits an accuracy higher than 88\% for the majority of the file types.
-By looking at the graph, the first thing that can be noticed is that there are some file types that challenge each countermeasure: DLLs, GIFs, and TARs.
+In \Cref{img:acc-org-common} and \Cref{img:acc-org-ransom}, we show a more in-detail overview of the performance of our countermeasures on the original dataset, with respect to the different file types we used.
+First, although the best countermeasure on the original dataset is 4F, the plots show that every countermeasure exhibits an accuracy higher than 88\% for the majority of the file types.
+By looking at the graphs, we can notice that there are some file types that challenge every countermeasure: DLLs, GIFs, TARs, and the WannaCry-encrypted files.

+Our hypothesis is that all of these outlier results can be attributed to the specific entropy profiles of these file types.
+For example, DLLs contain a binary code part which exhibit high entropy, and bytes encoded with the LZW lossless data compression technique that exhibits high entropy as well.
+On a similar note, GIF images are compressed with the same LZW algorithm, which explains the relatively high entropy they exhibit, with respect to other file types.

 Besides, it is possible to notice some differences in performance across countermeasures, depending on the file types.
-In particular, 4F performs consistently better than 2F and 3F for identifying files encrypted by WannaCry, as well as for identifying legitimate JPGs, MP3s, and DOCs.
+In particular, 4F performs noticeably better than 2F and 3F for identifying files encrypted by WannaCry, as well as for identifying legitimate JPGs, MP3s, and DOCs.
 However, 2F performs better when PDFs, GIF, Dharma, and Phobos are involved, while on TAR files it obtains the worst accuracy.
+The reason behind these results could be explained by the specific entropy-profile of these file types, with respect to other file extensions in the same category (i.e., "ransomware" or "non-ransomware" categories).
+In the case of WannaCry-encrypted files and DOC files, the more random fragments are used for the analysis, the better the accuracy.
+Our hypothesis, is that WannaCry produces encrypted files with a header entropy that is relatively low, with respect to other ransomware.
+This makes these files closer to legitimate files, entropy-wise, and harder to recognise if only the header is analysed.
+Similarly, DOC files might produce files with a relatively higher entropy in their header, with respect to other legitimate files, making it necessary to analyse more fragments to discern them from potential ransomware-encrypted files.

+The opposite reasoning applies to PDFs, GIFs, and Phobos-encrypted files, in which the fewer fragments we consider, the better the accuracy obtained.
+Our hypothesis is that the header entropy profile aligns with the other file types in their category, but that the entropy of the information contained in the body goes against the average entropy within-category (i.e., is noticeably lower or higher).
+This entails that the inclusion of additional fragments not only is not helpful, but even detrimental for the detection performance.

+JPG, Dharma-encrypted, TAR, and MP3 files are peculiar, as they do not show a monotonic evolution with respect to the number of fragments used for the analysis.
+Taking JPEG files as an example, we can see that 2F performs quite well, while 3F performs worse, but then 4F performs best.
+For these file extensions, we presume that the random selection of the fragments have a considerable impact on the results obtained.
+Further studies would be necessary, to tailor our work specifically on these file types, adapting our countermeasures to their peculiar characteristics.